eduardNeagoe/tennis-court-reservation-platform/README.md

 # Tenis Court Reservation Platform

-## This is a RESTful microservice built with Spring Boot providing
+## This is a RESTful microservice built with Spring Boot and Spring Data JPA.

 ### Detailed tech stack: